Martin-Qvr/XAI-Fairness/README.md

 - Nathan Aïm
 - Charles Proye

-1. We first implement a global surrogate method using a Logistic Regression model
+1. We first implement a global surrogate method using a Decision Tree Classifier

 2. Then we estimate your own black-box machine learning model:
 - XGBoost ?